 For example, a messaging configuration for JMS servers and persistent stores can target a single manually configured WebLogic Server or to a single migratable target.
 Similarly, SAF Agents an target a single manually configured WebLogic Server or to a single migratable target or to a Cluster.

-Learn about the recommended best practices and design patterns for using clustered JMS services.
+Learn about the recommended best practices and design patterns for using cluster targeted JMS services.

-Prior to decreasing the maximum size of a dynamic cluster or deleting a configure server in a configured or mixed cluster, process the messages and delete the stores that are associated with a retired cluster targeted JMS server before shutting down its WebLogic Server instance.
+Prior to decreasing the dynamic-cluster-size setting of a dynamic cluster or deleting a configure server in a configured or mixed cluster, process the messages and delete the stores that are associated with a retired cluster targeted JMS server before shutting down its WebLogic Server instance.
 For example:

 Pause the retiring destination instances for production.